mindfire-solutions/mcms/README.md

-### Contributors

-Everybody,we are looking forward for your valuable contributions.

-### Maintainers
+### Note

-* Vikram Kumar Mishra
-* Indranil Mukherjee
-* Debdutta
+We welcome your valuable suggestions and contributions to Mcms

 ## License